undistro/zora/docs/target-cluster.md

 For manual configuration, go to [Manual Configuration](/target-cluster#manual-configuration), otherwise proceed to [Setup Script](/target-cluster#setup-script).

 !!! note
-    If the target cluster is under [Rancher](https://www.rancher.com/), we recommend generating a kubeconfig file through Rancher.
+    If your target cluster is under a server proxy for external communication, like those present on platforms like [Rancher](https://www.rancher.com/), we recommend generating a kubeconfig file through your own platform.

+    Normally these platforms handle their own tokens instead of a service account token.

     Zora requires read-only access, as described [here](#2-create-the-rbac-resources).